 You can change domain extensions, to .biz, .org and more, and when you click a domain name suggestion and you’re automatically directed to GoDaddy, offering further related suggestions and purchasing options.

-Domainr is slightly different to the other tools I came across, but it’s twist on the domain generator concept got my attention right away.
+Domainr is slightly different from the other tools I came across, but its twist on the domain generator concept got my attention right away.